 Spending Quality Family Time Together

-The Importance of Spending Time Together
+Suggestions for Spending Time Together

-- Plan special gatherings with grandparents and other relatives.
+Plan special gatherings with grandparents and other relatives.

-- Have regular family meetings where everyone has a chance to participate.
+Have regular family meetings where everyone has a chance to participate.

-- Sit down as a family as often as possible to eat a meal and discuss your day.
-For added fun, invite your children to plan, shop and cook with you or make a dessert together.
+Sit down as a family as often as possible to eat a meal and discuss your day.
+For added fun, invite your children to plan, shop and cook with you, or make a dessert together.

-- Support your children by doing things such as coaching little league or helping in the classroom.
+Support your children by doing things such as coaching Little League or helping in the classroom.